-PILO s M1 M2 М3 M4 M5 М6 P1.
+PILO S M1 M2 М3 M4 M5 M6 P1.
 Select and apply proven methods, tools and techniques to the effective and efficient implementation of information systems on common platforms, including the Internet platform; P2.
-Acquire essential knowledge in specific fields of computing disciplines including networking, artificial intelligence and security;
+Acquire essential knowledge in specific fields of artificial intelligence, including machine learning, computer vision and natural language processing; P3.

-P3.
 Apply necessary mathematical techniques to model, analyse and devise solutions to complex problems; ✓ ✓ ✓ ✓ ✓ ✓ P4.
 Work independently to develop an understanding of, and the knowledge and skills associated with the general support and mitigation of security risks of computer systems and networks; P5.
-Design and implement relational database, with an emphasis on how to organise, maintain, retrieve and analyse information; P6.
-Distinguish the fundamental and operational issues of computer systems, with considerations of user, business, ethical, societal and environmental needs; P7.
+Design and implement both relational and non-relational data stores, with an emphasis on how to organise, maintain, retrieve and analyse information; P6.
+Distinguish the fundamental and operational issues of computer systems and artificial intelligence applications, with considerations of user, business, ethical, societal and environmental needs; P7.
 Evaluate, prepare and communicate effectively on technical information to both technical and non-technical audience; P8.
 Work as an effective member of a team in the analysis, design and development of software systems, with recognition of requirement to support equality, diversity and inclusion; P9.
 Use project planning, risk management and quality management techniques in solutions to complex problems; P10.
-Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own; P11.
-(For Business Intelligence specialization) Gain an in-depth knowledge of technologies related to data analysis and management of information to support business processes in enterprises; P12.
-(For Gaming Technology specialization) Acquire the general and advanced knowledge of current technologies and operating environment for the development of the gaming and tourism industry; P13.
-(For Computer Education specialization) Acquire general and practical knowledge of computer education and its practicing environment in secondary education;
+Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own.